 Social media is incredibly powerful.
 Facebook, for example, stores knowledge about its users based on pages they follow, friends, buyer behavior, ad engagement, and more.
 You might be surprised how well Facebook knows who is currently considering remodeling their home.

-But in 2017's social media enrionment, that’s the point.
+But in the current social media environment, that’s the point.
 We’re not using social media to convince people they want us when they don’t.
 We’re using social media to find our audience and to connect with them.

 We’re not selling.
 We’re empathizing with a problem they have, like an outdated kitchen.
 We’re connecting them to other people with the same problem – making them feel a part of something.
 We’re making their lives easier and giving them a community once they buy our product.